 - To add more flavor to your , add a pinch of for heat or smoked paprika for a sweet/savory combination.
 Other spices you might want to add include a pinch of nutmeg, 1/2 teaspoon of pumpkin pie spice, or 1/4 teaspoon of allspice.

 - You can also add a teaspoon or two of vanilla extract to this recipe or 1 teaspoon of orange zest.
 There are so many ways to make this candied nut recipe your own!

 What is the difference between candied pecans, glazed pecans, and pecan pralines?

 Okay, here’s a breakdown!
-Candied pecan recipes typically include an egg white and white sugar, while glazed pecan recipes include brown sugar, corn syrup, and butter.
-Meanwhile, pecan pralines are basically coated in a caramelized and buttery brown sugar sauce.
+Candied pecan recipes typically include egg white and white sugar, while glazed pecan recipes include brown sugar, corn syrup, and butter.
+Meanwhile, pecan pralines are basically caramelized pecans coated in a buttery brown sugar sauce.

 How do you serve candied pecans?

 While I’m all for using this easy candied pecans recipe for holiday snacks and gifts, there are many ways to serve homemade candied pecans, including:

 - With vanilla ice cream and caramel sauce.

 - On top of yogurt with granola or oatmeal.

 - Toss them in your favorite salad, like this chicken and avocado Caprese salad.